 Much different that a creative architectural office.

-Pros: the job was totally mine, no one else in the office did what i did, i set my own priorities and got the work done, my supervisors are very satisfied with my work.
+The job was totally mine, no one else in the office did what I did, I set my own priorities and got the work done, my supervisors are very satisfied with my work.

 Atmosphere set by company and certain individuals was not pleasant many times.